Whārangi 1: Biography

 James Mason provided both vision and leadership, despite his own continued poor health, exacerbated by overwork.
 In 1905 he contracted diphtheria; typically, he combined a period of convalescence with a trip to North America and Europe to study advances in public health.
 He also corresponded widely with colleagues in Australia, advising on public health legislation, and wrote extensively for the medical press on public health issues.

 After his return to New Zealand in 1906, Mason initiated discussions on a scheme of medical inspection for schoolchildren, and was instrumental in the passage of the Tohunga Suppression Act 1907 and the Quackery Prevention Act 1908.
-It was probably Mason who suggested the name 'Plunket nurses' in response to Lady Plunket's initial suggestion that the staff of the new Society for the Promotion of the Health of Women and Children be known as dominion nurses.
+It was probably Mason who suggested the name 'Plunket nurses' in response to Lady Plunket's initial suggestion that the staff of the new Society for the Promotion of the Health of Women and Children (later the Royal New Zealand Plunket Society) be known as dominion nurses.

 Mason had helped establish the Wellington Savage Club in the early years of the decade, acting as its first vice president.
 He was also elected president of the Wellington Civil Service Club in 1905.
 Further afield, he acted as president of the public health section at the 1908 Intercolonial Medical Congress in Melbourne, with his presidential address winning praise for its 'genuine humour' – a trademark of Mason both socially and professionally.